ros-industrial/ros2_quality_assurance_guidelines/tutorials/google-sanitizer.rst

 **Thread Sanitiser**

-We'll now move on to the Thread Sanitiser.
-To run the *thread sanitiser*, the steps are similar to those of the address sanitiser, with some differences in the flag.
+We'll now move on to the Thread Sanitizer.
+To run the *thread sanitizer*, the steps are similar to those of the address sanitizer, with some differences in the flag.
 Return to the root directory and remove the build files::